 Los Angeles, CA 90036

 On a block of Fairfax among the Jewish bakeries and skateboard shops, Rosewood Tavern is a casual neighborhood steakhouse.
 Opened by restauranteur, George Abou-Daoud, the menu reveals his love of single malt scotch, Irish whiskeys, and craft beer.
 Pair a dram with everything from their beef dip sandwiches to their steak and ale pie or Indian inspired dishes.

 Montage Beverly Hills

 For the ultimate experience in drinking single malt scotch there is only one destination that is not to be missed.
 This is the place to impress a business associate or celebrate a special occasion.
-The exclusive £10 bar inside Scarpetta at The Montage is a hidden playground for whisky enthusiasts.
+The exclusive £10 bar inside Scarpetta at The Montage is a hidden playground for whiskey enthusiasts.
 The cocktails options are equally compelling with the Jimmy Mac that bartender Nicholas Vitulli with make tableside by stirring Averna amaro, Benedictine, and Regan’s orange bitters with Macallan 18 and serving it over a ice sphere made with water flown in from Scotland.
 With a food menu of decadent bar bites, this is the place to sit back, relax and enjoys hanging out with the high rollers.
-If Macallan Brand Ambassador Eden Algie is in the house get ready for some colorful storytelling and an education about every aspect of making whisky.
+If Macallan Brand Ambassador Eden Algie is in the house get ready for some colorful storytelling and an education about every aspect of making whiskey.

 The Roger Room

-370 North La Cienega Boulevard
+370 N La Cienega Blvd

-Los Angeles, CA 90048
+West Hollywood, CA 90048

-108 West 2nd Street
+108 W 2nd St